matt-neave/verificationAwareElixir/report_dump/last meeting.md

 - go into the example with 3 clients and 1 server
 - introduce both modes (simulation and verification) ✅
 - feasible to do some simulation with randomness
-- 3 modes of operation for the tool.
+- 3 modes of operation for the tool.   ✅
 - include all this in the introduction to the chapter, then build up the examples!!!!!!
 - By chapter 5,we should know everything...!
-- too verbose, cut down.
+- too verbose, cut down. ✅
 - the simple examples can be short af
 - **SELL simulator mode!**
 - SELL the MODES!!
 - explanations need a bit shortering
-- **function types deserver their own section**!!!!!!!1
+- **function types deserver their own section**!!!!!!!1 ✅
-- **TYPES should be in the verifiable feature set!!!**
+- **TYPES should be in the verifiable feature set!!!** ✅
 - mention how types are a requirement  ✅
 - **REMOVE THE ADD EXAMPLE**  ✅
 - Wants to see the check\_clients code too! good example of recursion!
-- Move types to own section( could go into the chapter 3, mention its a requirement)!!!!!!!!!!! mentioned theyre not used by the elixir compiler, but they are used by special tools like elixirV and dialyzer.
+- Move types to own section( could go into the chapter 3, mention its a requirement)!!!!!!!!!!! mentioned theyre not used by the elixir compiler, but they are used by special tools like elixirV and dialyzer. ✅
-- Remove the "generating trace"... or show "..." and "mention why the trace is omitted".
+- Remove the "generating trace"... or show "..." and "mention why the trace is omitted".  ✅
-- predicate p => all\_alive
+- predicate p => all\_alive  ✅
-- predicate q STUPID GET RID OF IT
+- predicate q STUPID GET RID OF IT ✅
 - Show an example of a "quorum" predicate where "maj >= n / 2"
-- add a post condition to show rounds decreasing instead of the dumb add function
+- add a post condition to show rounds decreasing instead of the dumb add function ✅
-- put trace omitted
+- put trace omitted ✅
-- simplify the start\_client function, no need to assign LOL
+- simplify the start\_client function, no need to assign LOL ✅
-- **Put the deafult -p value in** to make it very clear
+- **Put the deafult -p value in** to make it very clear ✅
-- highlight the three modes... make the param version more interesting!!!!!!
+- highlight the three modes... make the param version more interesting!!!!!!✅
 - make the modes more explicit.
-Place in the evaluation the three modes of simulation / evaluation / parameteriation
+Place in the evaluation the three modes of simulation /  ✅evaluation / parameteriation ✅
-- @params => @model?
+- @params => @model? ✅
-- **Delete the acceptance confidence from the codebase.**
+- **Delete the acceptance confidence from the codebase.** ✅
-- -p 2
+- -p 2 ✅

 # Chapter 5